Inverting Operational Amplifier | Inverting Op Ampon 24/2/2012 & Updated on 5/9/2018

 Mathematically the voltage gain offered by the circuit is given as Where,

-However, it is to be noted that ideal Op-Amps have infinite input impedance due to which the currents flowing into its input terminals are zero i.e. I1 = I2 = 0.
-Thus, Ii = -If.
-Further, as the non-inverting terminal is grounded (V2 = 0), one gets V1 = 0 due to the fact that the voltages at the inverting and the non-inverting terminals of an ideal Op-Amp are equal.
-Hence,
+However, we know that an ideal op amp has infinite input impedance due to which the currents flowing into its input terminals are zero i.e. I1 = I2 = 0.
+Thus, Ii = If.
+Hence, We also know that in an ideal op amp the voltage at inverting and non-inverting inputs are always equal.

-Inverting amplifiers exhibit excellent linear characteristics which make them ideal to be used as DC amplifiers.
-Moreover they are often used to convert input current to output voltage in the form of Transresistance or Transimpedance Amplifiers.
-Further these can also be used in audio mixers when used in the form of Summing Amplifiers.
+Inverting amplifiers exhibit excellent linear characteristics which make them ideal as DC amplifiers.
+Moreover, they are often used to convert input current to the output voltage in the form of Transresistance or Transimpedance Amplifiers.
+Further, these can also be used in audio mixers when used in the form of Summing Amplifiers.